fabiana2611/fabiana2611.github.io/_posts/jul21/2021-07-15-spring-test.md

 <b>Transaction Management</b>
 <ul>
   <li>It is a resource to manage the database state.
-If you need to test using a real database it will run a rolls back to avoid change the database. <a href="https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/testing.html#testing-tx">[7]</a></li>
+If you need to test using a real database it will run a roll back to avoid change the database. <a href="https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/testing.html#testing-tx">[7]</a></li>
 </ul>

 <br />

 <h3>Annotations</h3>

 <p style="text-align: justify">Spring has a huge number of <a href="https://docs.spring.io/spring-framework/docs/5.3.x/reference/html/testing.html#integration-testing-annotations">annotations</a> to help the development.
-Here a list only some of them with the copy of description that you will find in the spring documentation.
+Here is some of them with the copy of description that you will find in the spring documentation.
 In the documentation you can see the complete list.</p>

 <ul>
   <li>